 Guterres will also need to rely on other donors to fill some of the gaps left by a US drawdown.
 While Europe might be able to do more, its own budgetary woes will impose limits on its generosity.
 The Secretary-General might consider more actively engaging emerging donors, such as China, other BRICS, and Gulf states.
 After decades of apparent disinterest, China is now a prominent troop and financial contributor to UN peacekeeping, and in 2015 committed to donate 100 million US dollars to the African Union to establish a peacekeeping standby force.
 More spectacularly, China in 2015 pledged to establish a 10-year, 1 billion US dollars China-UN Peace and Development Fund, although details regarding actual contributions to this fund remain unclear.
 Saudi Arabia donated 100 million US dollars to support the UN’s capacity-building efforts on the counter-terrorism field.
 While these are encouraging signs of a broadening of the UN’s donor countries, Guterres will want to ensure that their growing influence will not chip away at the normative elements of the UN’s conflict management framework, such as human rights and good governance.

 A US retreat from the UN leaves Guterres with few good options.
 At best, he can use it as an opportunity to cut slack, push through difficult reforms, and develop a more diverse and sustainable funding base.
-He may also be able to capitalise on this moment to support his plan to shift the UN’s peacebuilding architecture to a more preventive, less reactive posture, both to avoid the immense human costs of war and reduce the international community’s financial burden of dealing with its fallout.
+He may also be able to capitalize on this moment to support his plan to shift the UN’s peacebuilding architecture to a more preventive, less reactive posture, both to avoid the immense human costs of war and reduce the international community’s financial burden of dealing with its fallout.
 However, even if he achieves these points, the UN’s ability to help conflict-affected people around the world will inevitably suffer if Congress approves the President’s proposed funding cuts.
-The noxious and increasingly globalised effects of conflict will no doubt worsen with a US that is less invested in the UN.
+The noxious and increasingly globalized effects of conflict will no doubt worsen with a US that is less invested in the UN.

 Does Peacekeeping Work?
 Shaping Belligerents’ Choices after Civil War